Quantyca/demo-dai-kafka/README.md

-4. Create the KSQL Stream on movements topic; this topic contains Avro formatted messages:
+4. For doing the stream processing needed, you have to create KSQL abstractions over Kafka topics.
+So, from terminal n.1, create the KSQL Stream on movements topic, by launching the rest call to the KSQL Server; this topic contains Avro formatted messages:

 	```
     curl -X "POST" -H "Content-Type: application/vnd.ksql.v1+json; charset=utf-8" \